How to enable notifications for the Amazon Echo

 Aside from controlling your home or streaming music and podcasts, smart speakers specialize in giving you information -- answering questions, providing traffic or weather updates and connecting you to third-party services via what Amazon calls skills.
 The next logical step is to allow those skills to push the pertinent information to those who choose to receive it.

 Notifications are signaled by a chime and a pulsing yellow light on the light ring.
-Notifications on Alexa devices with screens, such as the Echo Show and Echo Spot, will display in the notifications banner and in the Notifications card (which can be toggled in settings under Home & Clock).
+Notifications on Alexa devices with screens, such as the Echo Show (£320.07 at Amazon.co.uk) and Echo Spot (£189.46 at Amazon.co.uk), will display in the notifications banner and in the Notifications card (which can be toggled in settings under Home & Clock).
 To interact with Alexa notifications say the following.

 - Check notifications: "Alexa, what are my notifications?" or, "Alexa, what did I miss?"